annie-qiu26/Spotify-Data-Visualization/README.md

 ./predictor_test
 ```

-To remove the files created from running the tests, run:<br/>
+To remove the files created from building the tests, run:<br/>
 ```
 make clean
 ```